zanebrzezinski/activerecordlite/readme.md

 * Clone this repo, run bundle install
 * Build your table in a .sql file and save in root directory.
-* Insert your database and sql file info as instructed in db_info.rb
+* Insert your database and sql file info as instructed in lib/db_info.rb
 * Models should inherit from SQLObject

-# Features